DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 If run locally, DTM-Tools requires prior installation of [Samtools][samtools], [Freebayes][freebayes], and [pyvcf][pyvcf site].
 Samtools v0.1.19-44428cd, Freebayes v1.3.1, and PyVCF release 0.6.7 were employed in the published manuscript of this release.

 However, a Docker container is available, which obviates the need for these installations and enhances reproducibility and portability of DTM-Tools.
 Docker command lines can be found in the main README.md document (root directory) and in _sampleCommands.md_ in this /documentation directory.
-In addition, a supplementary ***basic video tutorial*** ```hyperlink pending```is included in the DTM-Tools publication to illustrate the use of this container.
+In addition, a supplementary ***basic video tutorial*** is included in the DTM-Tools publication to illustrate the use of this container.

 You can read more about software reproducibility and the use of containers here: